eunwoo1104/eunwoo1104/README.md

 # Hello there!
 Welcome to my profile! 👋
-Just a normal Korean student who want to be programmer.
+Just a normal Korean high school student who want to be programmer.

 ## Programming Languages
 Main: Python